IBM-Cloud/kube-samples/calico-policies/public-network-isolation/README.md

 > NOTE: The policies in the ca-tor directory are meant for use with the Toronto multizone location.
 For the Toronto single zone location, use the policies in the us-east directory instead.

+## Deployment Notes

+These policies specify worker node egress to `172.30.0.0/16` as the default pod subnet.
+If you specified a custom pod subnet when you created a classic cluster, or if you use a VPC cluster (which doesn't use the standard pod subnet by default), you must edit the `allow-ibm-ports-public.yaml` policy to change `172.30.0.0/16` to the pod subnet CIDR for this cluster instead.
+To find your cluster's pod subnet, run `ibmcloud ks cluster get -c <cluster_name_or_ID>`.

 ## Summary of changes made by the Calico policies

 Along with the default Calico policies that are applied to the public interface of worker nodes, the Calico policies in this set configure the public network for worker node and pods as follows: